Spanish protectorate in Morocco

-The Spanish protectorate in Morocco (Note: حماية إسبانيا في المغرب Ḥimāyat Isbāniyā fi-l-Mağrib; Protectorado español de Marruecos, /es/) was established on 27 November 1912 by a treaty between France and Spain that converted the Spanish sphere of influence in Morocco into a formal protectorate.
+The Spanish Protectorate in Morocco (Note: حماية إسبانيا في المغرب Ḥimāyat Isbāniyā fi-l-Mağrib; Protectorado español de Marruecos, /es/) was established on 27 November 1912 by a treaty between France and Spain that converted the Spanish sphere of influence in Morocco, then under French protection, into a formal Spanish protectorate.

 The Spanish protectorate consisted of a northern strip on the Mediterranean and the Strait of Gibraltar, and a southern part of the protectorate around Cape Juby, bordering the Spanish Sahara.
 The northern zone became part of independent Morocco on 7 April 1956, shortly after France relinquished its protectorate.
 Spain finally ceded its southern zone through the Treaty of Angra de Cintra on 1 April 1958, after the short Ifni War.
 The city of Tangier was excluded from the Spanish protectorate and received a special internationally controlled status as Tangier International Zone.

 Since France already held a protectorate over most of the country and had controlled Morocco's foreign affairs since 30 March 1912, it also held the power to delegate a zone to Spanish protection.

 The surface area of the Protectorate was about 20,000 km2.